Sitchunyin/FYP/README.md

 A few pretrained model is provided in the Pretrained Model file, user can adjust the model path to make use of the pre-trained model.
 Model specification is include in the model_specification.xlsx, user could asccess for the P_Curve, R_Curve, training result and mAP of each model.
+This is the link of the model specification: https://docs.google.com/spreadsheets/d/1MbxiOpidZ-6Md0Jg0-v2UC35bjbTLacM4wzrp8TJDvU/edit?usp=sharing

 The basic real-time detection program(realtime_detect.py) and recording program(recording.py) is provide in the repository.